 2. Turn the key switch on the control panel to the accessory (#3) position to enable the battery-operated accessories.
 Use the up/down switch on the control panel to raise the cutting head from the carriage rest pin.
-Swing the rest pin down below bed level.
+Remove the locking pin and swing the rest pin down below bed level.

 Use the carriage forward/reverse switch (left side of control box) to move the cutting head toward the front end of the mill.
+The hydraulic control levers become operational when the contacts at the bottom of the carriage touch the power strip on the frame tube.
+The hydraulic control levers will only work when the cutting head is close enough to the front end of the mill to touch the power strip.

-Raise the two side supports that will prevent a log from falling off the side of the mill when loaded.
+4. Raise the two side supports that will prevent a log from falling off the side of the mill when loaded.